 What is a Dancer?

-A dancer is someone who uses movements to express ideas and stories in performances.
 There are many types of dance, such as ballet, contemporary, tap, jazz, ballroom and hip-hop.
 Dancers commit to years of learning, practicing and perfecting their dance skills.
 Some people with dance backgrounds become dance teachers or choreographers.

 What does a Dancer do?

 Dancers typically do the following:

 - Audition for a part in a show or for a job with a dance company

 - Learn complex dance movements that entertain an audience

 - Spend several hours each day in rehearsals to prepare for their performance

 - Study new and emerging types of dance

 - Work closely with instructors or other dancers to interpret or modify choreography

 - Attend promotional events, such as photography sessions, for the production in which they are appearing